 Another important product to consider is your shower head.

-A handheld shower head with long hose easily solves this problem.
+A handheld shower head with a long hose easily solves this problem.

 - Extra-long hose.
-The 7 feet long hose is durable and long lasting.
-It is also tangle free to reduce the chance of you tripping!
+The seven feet-long hose is durable and long-lasting.
+It is also tangle-free to reduce the chance of you tripping!

 - 3 Spray settings.
 You can have a standard, narrow or wide spray by turning the dial.
 This saves water and reduces spraying outside the tub area.
 Wet floors = higher risk of falling.

-Not all of them are safe for the elderly users though.
-You want one with a long but tangle free hose and simple controls on the handle.
+Not all of them are safe for elderly users, though.
+You want one with a long but tangle-free hose and simple controls on the handle.

 See more of my recommended shower heads in this guide.